LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

  ### we have to know which product we will provide that need deadline and tool , etc are requirement.

-      •Product                                                   Application for a Museum
+* Product                                                   Application for a Museum
-      •Design stage                                        Concept design, Prototyping, programing
+* Design stage                                        Concept design, Prototyping, programing
-      •Product representation                        Storyboard, Participant’s own device, Application •Purpose of evaluation                              find the best service alternative for visitor •Study location                                  Usability lab, Online  study
+* Product representation                        Storyboard, Participant’s own device, Application
+* Purpose of evaluation                              find the best service alternative for visitor
+* Study location                                  Usability lab, Online  study
-      •Participants                                           All visitors of the museum
+* Participants                                           All visitors of the museum
-      •Time restrictions                                 3 months (from assignment to results) •Equipment, tools                                IoT sensors, smartphones, programing, cloud infrastrucure •Skills of researchers                              Programers, familiar with IOT systems
+* Time restrictions                                 3 months (from assignment to results)
+* Equipment, tools                                IoT sensors, smartphones, programing, cloud infrastrucure
+* Skills of researchers                              Programers, familiar with IOT systems

  ## User point of view
  ### Why we must evaluate our system?

- •To  determine the quality of UX
+* To  determine the quality of UX

-    •Measuring UX, e.g. to get out a score •Requirements fulfilled?
+    * Measuring UX, e.g. to get out a score
+    * Requirements fulfilled?
 Targets achieved?
-    •Comparison of several designs
+    * Comparison of several designs

- •To  find out improvement areas
+* To  find out improvement areas

-    •Why does certain UX emerge?
+    * Why does certain UX emerge?
-    •What you cannot evaluate, you cannot improve
+    * What you cannot evaluate, you cannot improve

 ### User experience evaluation:
 Methods to reveal how user feels about your design.

 UX evaluation is different from usability evaluation.

 User experience:

-    •How a person feels about using a system
+* How a person feels about using a system
-    •Beyond pragmatic utility and usability
+* Beyond pragmatic utility and usability
-    •Subjective, holistic, emotional, long-term
+* Subjective, holistic, emotional, long-term

 User Experience Evaluation Methods:

-    •Some kind of material being evaluated
-    •Not only understanding user behavior/needs
+* Some kind of material being evaluated not only understanding user behavior/needs
-    •Focus is NOT on inspirational / co-creation methods •Part of the iterative design/development process,  resulting in input for the next phase
+* Focus is NOT on inspirational / co-creation methods
+* Part of the iterative design/development process,  resulting in input for the next phase

  #### How to evaluate user experience?

  There are a lot of methods to evaluate user experince Also techniques that help to collect experiential data such as

-    •questionnaires
+* questionnaires
-    •measuring in the lab
+* measuring in the lab
-    •self-reporting during visiting
+* self-reporting during visiting
-    •observing
-    •etc
+* observing
+* etc

 But due to the current lockdown, and to our difficulty on testing the application in a real scenario, this evaluation becomes more complex.